Timo Barthel

 Timo Barthel (born 3 April 1996) is a German diver.
 He specialises in 1-meter, 3-meter and synchronised events.
 He won the 2015 and 2017 German diving championships and was part of the extended selection for the 2016 Summer Olympics, however he could not secure a place in the final line up.
 His partner at synchronised event at the 2017 German championships was Florian Fandler.
+He placed 7th with partner Jaden Eikermann in the 10 meter synchronised platform event at the 2024 Olympics.

+Barthel was one of several athletes at the 2024 Summer Olympics who created content via OnlyFans to supplement their income.